kevee/salinasriver.org/src/en/access-points/san-lorenzo-park.md

 directions: Park in front
 ---

-You can easily access the river next to the pedestrian bridge right before the entrance of San Lorenzo park.
+Cross the pedestrian bridge for easy access to the western bank.
+You can also access the river from within the campground using the Levee Trail.